-Name Write Value(s) to GCL Internal Flags (Auxiliary Flags)

-Description This command sets a single or all GCL internal flag(s) on the specific bbbb is used to indicate which GCL internal flag(s) to set.

-Syntax #aaVdbbbbddddddd(cr)

-Vd is the GCL Internal Flag command.

-Writing to all GCL internal flags: 0000

-Writing to a single GCL internal flag: First character is 1, and 2 ~4 characters indicate the GCL internal flag number which can range from 0h to Fh.

-ddddddd is the hexadecimal representation of the GCL internal flag value(s).

-Each character represents 4 GCL internal flags' values. (cr) is the terminating character, carriage return (0Dh)

-Response >aa(cr) if the command was valid.

-address of a module that is responding.

-Example 1 This command sets all GCL internal flags values.
+#aaVdbbbbc laadadda Name Write Value(s) to GCL Internal Flags (Auxiliary Flags) Description This command sets a single or all GCL internal flag(s) on the specific ADAM-6200 module.
+Syntax #aaVdbbbbddddddd(cr) is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal slave net- work address of the ADAM-6200 module.
+(Always 01) Vd is the GCL Internal Flag command. bbbb is used to indicate which GCL internal flag(s) to set.
+Writing to all GCL internal flags: 0000 Writing to a single GCL internal flag: First character is 1, and 2 ~4 characters indicate the GCL internal flag number which can range from 0h to Fh. ddddddd is the hexadecimal representation of the GCL internal flag value(s).
+Each character represents 4 GCL internal flags' values. (cr) is the terminating character, carriage return (0Dh) Response >aa(cr) if the command was valid. ?aa(cr) if an invalid command has been issued.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. aa (range 00-FF) represents the 2-character hexadecimal slave address of a module that is responding. (cr) is the terminating character, carriage return (0Dh) Example 1 This command sets all GCL internal flags values.
 Values of All GCL internal flags (Flag 0 ~ 15) are logic low.

-ASCII Command: #01Vd00000000000(cr)

-Example 2 This command sets all GCL internal flags values.
+ASCII Command: #01Vd00000000000(cr) Response: >01(cr) Example 2 This command sets all GCL internal flags values.
 Values of All GCL internal flags (Flag 0 ~ 15) are logic high.

-ASCII Command: #01Vd0000000FFFF(cr)

-Example 3 This command sets one specific GCL internal flag value.

-GCL internal flag (Flag 3) is logic high.

-ASCII Command: #01Vd10030000001(cr)

-Example 4 This command sets one specific GCL internal flag value.
+ASCII Command: #01Vd0000000FFFF(cr) Response: >01(cr) Example 3 This command sets one specific GCL internal flag value. · GCL internal flag (Flag 3) is logic high.
+ASCII Command: #01Vd10030000001(cr) Response: >01(cr) Example 4 This command sets one specific GCL internal flag value.
 GCL internal flag (Flag 14) is logic low.

-ASCII Command: #01Vd100E00000000(cr)
+ASCII Command: #01Vd100E00000000(cr) Response: >01(cr)

-\$aaVd

-Name Read GCL Internal Flags' (Auxiliary Flags) Values

-Description This command reads all GCL internal flags' values from the specific

-Syntax \$aaVd(cr)

-Vd is the GCL Internal Flag command.

-Response >aaddddddd(cr) if the command was valid.

-address of a module that is responding.

-ddddddd is the hexadecimal representation of the GCL internal flag value(s).

-Each character represents 4 GCL internal flags' values. (cr) is the terminating character, carriage return (0Dh)

-Example This command reads all GCL internal flags values.
+\$aaVd Name Read GCL Internal Flags' (Auxiliary Flags) Values Description This command reads all GCL internal flags' values from the specific ADAM-6200 module.
+Syntax \$aaVd(cr) \$ is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal slave net- work address of the ADAM-6200 module.
+(Always 01) Vd is the GCL Internal Flag command. (cr) is the terminating character, carriage return (0Dh) Response >aadddddddd(cr) if the command was valid. ?aa(cr) if an invalid command has been issued.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. aa (range 00-FF) represents the 2-character hexadecimal slave address of a module that is responding. ddddddd is the hexadecimal representation of the GCL internal flag value(s).
+Each character represents 4 GCL internal flags' values. (cr) is the terminating character, carriage return (0Dh) Example This command reads all GCL internal flags values.
 The characters "B" mean "1011" and character "2" means "0010",so GCL internal flag 0, 1, 3, 5 are logic high while other GCL internal flags are all logic low.

-ASCII Command: \$01Vd (cr)
+ASCII Command: \$01Vd (cr) Response: >01000002B(cr)

-Response: >010000002B(cr)